 The Owatonna Police Department's BWC policy allows for the sharing of data with other law enforcement agencies for legitimate law enforcement purposes only and for the sharing of data with prosecutors, courts and other criminal justice entities as provided by law.
 Agencies seeking access to BWC data submit a written request.
-The written request is maintained in the case file.
-The download and electronic sharing of data within Visual Labs is captured in the audit log.
+The written request is maintained in the case file, and the release of data is documented on an Excel spreadsheet.